adityamittl/PreEra/README.md

 ## 📖 What we learned

-How to use Three Js, and collaboration.
+How to use Three Js and collaboration.

 ## 🚀 What's next for Pre Era